subvisual/subvisual.com/src/posts/2013-10-25-sandi-metz-rules-at-group-buddies.md

 date: 2013-10-25
 tags:
   - development
+intro: >
-intro: "A lot has been said in the past months, especially in the Ruby community, about the [Sandi Metz rules for developers](https://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers), so the purpose of this article is not as much to explain them as it is to show how we apply them here, at Group Buddies."
+  A lot has been said in the past months, especially in the Ruby community, about the "Sandi Metz rules for developers", so the purpose of this article is not as much to explain them as it is to show how we apply them here, at Group Buddies.
 ---

 A lot has been said in the past months, especially in the Ruby community, about the [Sandi Metz rules for developers](https://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers), so the purpose of this article is not as much to explain them as it is to show how we apply them here, at Group Buddies.